themaoci/jet-docs/docs/character/character_edits.md

 4. Look for your quest's `status` property.
 It will usually say `"status": "Success"` or `"status": "Started"`.
 5. Change the value to `AvailableForFinish`.
 It should now say `"status": "AvailableForFinish"`.
 The quest can now be submitted.
     - If, in the raid, you were killed with a quest item, and it no longer spawns on the map, you can change the value to `AvailableForStart` to take the quest again.

+## Modify XP Rate

+1. Navigate to `JET/Server/db/cacheBase/globals.json`.
+Be careful when editing db/ files.
+2. Search for the `SkillProgressRate` and `WeaponSkillProgressRate` properties.
+3. Set these properties to `1` for a live-like rate, or to whatever you want.
+4. Save and clear your user cache.

 ## Change your roubles amount